 A quick discussion: The difference between data in basic view vs advanced view

-Data views are a foundational pillar to the asset management process.
+Data views are a foundational pillar of the asset management process.
 Most people are aware that if you click on a device post query you end up “exploding” the data structure to see what is inside. (see below)

 What is basic view and what can be queried?